 It is often forgotten by visitors to the lowland forests of the Peruvian Amazon that as well as hoping to see the elusive jaguar, they should also be on the lookout for pumas.

 The geographic range of the puma (Puma concolor) is the greatest of any terrestrial mammal in the western hemisphere (Sunquist and Sunquist, 2002).
 The territory of the puma stretches from Canada, through the United States and Central and South America, all the way down to southern Chile and Argentinean Patagonia.

-Little is known about puma numbers in the Amazon basin, but what seems certain is that habitats like that offered by the protected status of Tambopata National Reserve represent the perfect refuge for this most wide-ranging –and therefore arguably most iconic- of the mammalian species endemic to the Americas.
+Little is known about puma numbers in South America’s Amazon basin, but what seems certain is that habitats like that offered by the protected status of Peru’s Tambopata National Reserve constitute the perfect refuge for this most wide-ranging –and therefore arguably most iconic- of the mammalian species endemic to the Americas.

 In our own Tambopata Private Conservation Area, our camera trap studies have shown that pumas have returned to the forests that we have been working to conserve since 1991.
 The presence of this apex predator serves as an indication of the excellent health of the lowland Amazon ecosystems we protect.